co822ee/expanse_multiyear/README.md

 ``00_ model_structure_clean.R`` gives the modelling process for supervised linear regression and random forests.

 #### GTWR
-``00_gtwr.R`` implements the geographically and temporally weighted regression.
-These two R scripts implements 5-fold cross-validation

-``00_gtwr_optimize3.R`` tunes the parameters for GTWR (lamda, ksi, and the equivalent temporal distance) using 5-fold CV.
+``src/00_gtwr_optimize3.R`` tunes the parameters for GTWR (lamda, ksi, and the equivalent temporal distance) using 5-fold CV.

-``01_gtwr_five_fold.R`` outputs 5-fold predictions for GTWR with the optimized parameters.
+``src/01_gtwr_five_fold.R`` outputs 5-fold predictions for GTWR with the optimized parameters.

+``src/02_gtwr_all.R`` implements the geographically and temporally weighted regression using all data.
+This script also outputs the coefficient values in geotiff files.

 ### Output random forests predictions at random points
 ``01_combineRandomPointsPredictors.R``